The Descent of the Holy Ghost by Titian, circa 1545. Altarpiece in Santa Maria della Salute, Venice, Italy.

-Let’s first look at the one Bach wrote in 1724: cantata 44 Sie werden euch in den Bann tun:
+I discuss both cantatas in this blog post.
+Keep reading for Cantata 183, but let’s first look at the one Bach wrote in 1724: Cantata 44 Sie werden euch in den Bann tun.

 The soprano aria from this cantata, Es ist und bleibt der Christen Trost, sung by the amazing Peter Jelosits on the Harnoncourt recording from 1975 is among the most happiest music memories of my childhood.
 I suspect my mom loved it so much that she played it more often than just on this Sunday.
 I didn’t realize how well this aria is engraved in my brain until I surprised myself during a choir carpool, singing the entire thing from memory, illustrating a story about how some of these boy sopranos could sing very complicated arias.

-Purchase the Herreweghe recording of cantata 44 on Amazon.
+Purchase the Herreweghe recording of cantata 44 on Amazon or on iTunes.
 (This album also features the beautiful recording of cantata 73 discussed here).

-Find the entire German text of cantata 44 with English translations here.
+Find the entire German text of cantata 44 with English translations here, and the score here.

 Cantata 183 from 1725 is noteworthy because it uses a text by Christiane Mariana von Ziegler and features a striking instrumentation: two oboi d’amore and two oboi da caccia in the bass recitative; a violoncello piccolo in the tenor aria; again the two oboe pairs in the alto recitative; two oboi da caccia in the soprano aria; all these instruments in the closing chorale.